 The earlier a substance use disorder is detected and treated, the easier it will be for a person to recover.
 Early intervention will prevent many of the long-term effects of addiction on someone’s health, relationships, education, finances and career.
 If you are looking where to get treated, there is no better place to do it than this safe outpatient option

-If there is someone in your life that you recognize the signs of a substance use disorder in, be supportive and reassure them that there is an outpatient option for alcohol treatment available at Oakvine Recovery Center.
+If there is someone in your life that you recognize the signs of a substance use disorder in, be supportive and reassure them that there is an outpatient option for alcohol treatment and an outpatient drug addiction treatment available.
 In addition to the professionals at LAPP, there are support groups that help people who are in recovery from substance use disorders.
 Twelve-step programs including Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) will provide support as someone works their recovery.

 Substance use disorders cause a ripple effect of harm from the person with the addiction through the family members, co-workers or schoolmates throughout the community.
 Such disorders do not discriminate.
 Anyone could become addicted at any time.
 Alcohol kills more people worldwide than any other drug, and alcohol is the leading contributing factor to other leading causes of death.
 Here are the overview statistics on alcohol addiction (opens in Abbeycare site).